 Fruit Mixture

 - Wash and dry all fruits.
 Mix together in a large bowl.
-Place fruits a little at a time in a food processor, food mill, or ninja blender.
+Place fruits a little at a time in a food processor, food mill, or high-powered blender like a Ninja brand blender.
 Add enough wine to grind fruits to a paste.
-Repeat process until fruits have been macerated.
+Repeat the process until the fruits have been macerated.
 Fruit mixture should not be too watery.
-Add 3-4 cups dark rum.
+Add 3-4 cups of dark rum.
 Stir and let mixture soak at minimum one week or even one year+.
 Adding more wine or rum periodically.

 Make browning

 - If using store-bought burnt sugar, skip this step.
 Place sugar in a small saucepan.
-On low heat turn sugar with a spoon until it begins to caramelize.
+On low heat, turn the sugar with a spoon until it begins to caramelize.
 Once dark brown, add wine and remove from heat.
 Let cool completely.

 Make batter

-- Preheat oven to 275 or 300 degrees F.
+- Preheat the oven to 275 degrees F.

-- Line 3-8in or 2-9in baking pans with parchment paper.
-Trim paper and set aside.
+- Line three 8-inch or two 9-inch baking pans with parchment paper.
+Trim the paper and set it aside.

-- Crack eggs into a separate bowl one at a time, Remove little white membrane from each egg (optional).
-Beat in zests, vanilla, almond, and mixed essence.
+- Crack eggs into a separate bowl one at a time; remove the little white membrane from each egg (optional).
+Beat in zest, vanilla and almond extracts, and mixed essence.
 Set aside.

 - In a separate bowl, mix all dry ingredients.
 Set aside.

-- In deep mixing bowl or stand mixer, cream butter and sugar until pale.
-Add eggs a little at a time.
-Blend well.
+- In a deep mixing bowl or stand mixer, cream butter, and sugar until fluffy and pale.
+Add all of the egg mixture a little at a time until completely combined with the butter-sugar mixture.

-- Of the macerated fruit mixture, add 1 ½ lbs (3 heaping cups) a little at a time, continue blending.
+- Of the macerated fruit mixture, add 1 ½ lbs (3 heaping cups) in three parts until it's completely blended in.

 - Pour batter into lined cake pans.